dr-fischer/sop/Bruker 400 MHz NMR/sop_BrukerNMR.md

 <div style="page-break-after: always;"></div>

 ### Retrieving Spectra
+1. To retrieve a previously acquired spectrum, click the **three horizontal lines** in the top-left window of TopSpin followed by **Open**.
+1. The "Open - reb" dialog opens, so click **OK.**
+1. Navigate to the data directory of the analysis you wish to open.
+1. Click the folders within this directory until you locate the folder labelled as "pdata".
+Click the "pdata" folder followed by **Display** in the bottom of the window.
+Your spectrum should now be displayed.

+Alternatively, you can also do the following:
  1. You can retrieve a previously analyzed spectrum within TopSpin by pressing **ctrl+f** to open the "Find data" window.
  1. Enter the name of your data/spectrum you'd like to retrieve and click "OK" to start the search.
  1. After locating the spectrum within the search results window, click "Display" to display the spectrum in TopSpin.